prathvirajpshetty/udupiyar-operations/backend/README.md

 ## 📱 Integration with Frontend

 The backend is designed to work seamlessly with your React frontend.
-Update your frontend data storage utilities to use these API endpoints instead of Firebase for certain operations.
+The frontend data storage utilities use these API endpoints for all data operations.

 ## 🤝 Contributing